Jaylouisw/ProjectCollatz/DEPLOYMENT.md

-# Deployment Guide
+# Deployment Guide v1.0.1

-Complete guide for deploying Collatz Distributed Network across all platforms.
+Complete guide for deploying Collatz Distributed Network across all platforms with future-proof compatibility.

 ## Table of Contents